A short overview of Drugs Task Force areas by Department of Health

-The aim of the MRDTF is to deliver a more co-ordinated response in tackling the problem of drug misuse in Counties Laois, Offaly, Longford and Westmeath.
+The aim of the MRDATF is to deliver a more co-ordinated response in tackling the problem of drug misuse in Counties Laois, Offaly, Longford and Westmeath.

-Drug and alcohol problems affect communities in many ways so the RDATF develops plans to address problematic drug/alcohol use under THREE key areas which are: (1) Treatment & Rehabilitation, (2) Education & Prevention & (3) Supply Reduction.
+Drug and alcohol problems affect communities in many ways so the RDATF develops plans to address problematic drug/alcohol use under three key areas: (1) Treatment & Rehabilitation, (2) Education & Prevention & (3) Supply Reduction.

-Should you require any information on the North Eastern Regional Drugs Task Force (NE-RDTF) or any of our funded projects located in Louth, Meath, Cavan & Monaghan, please contact us on 046-9248630.
+Should you require any information on the North Eastern Regional Drugs Task Force (NE-RDATF) or any of our funded projects located in Louth, Meath, Cavan & Monaghan, please contact us on 046-9248630.

 The SERDATF is one of ten Regional Drugs Task Forces which was set up across the country in 2003.
 The SERDATF covers the catchment area of Carlow, Kilkenny, South Tipperary, Waterford and Wexford.

 The function of the taskforce is to research, develop and implement a coordinated, regionally-appropriate response to substance misuse.
 The taskforce was setup specifically to work with the communities of South and West Dublin, West Wicklow and Kildare.